 This is a collaborative post.

 Coffee is the most consumed beverage around the world.
 The vast use of coffee-related products has an impact on the environment.
 As a consumer of coffee, you should be very careful in using the products that are harmful to the environment and instead use their eco-friendly alternatives.
+You can find ethically sourced, responsibly packaged and carefully selected coffee in the UK, with a subscription so regular deliveries will save you time.

 Paper cups are bad for the environment